 LinkedIn provides much the same as Facebook and Instagram.
 They do, however, have a very different overall audience.
 In fact, the same ads that work on Facebook and Instagram likely won’t work as well on LinkedIn.

-LinkedIn is mostly used by professionals for business or work purposes, so the tone is a lot different on the page.
-Due to the business-related nature of the platform, LinkedIn is highly favored by B2B companies, because it provides access to higher quality leads.
+LinkedIn is mostly used by professionals for business or work purposes, so the tone is very different on the page.
+Due to the business-related nature of the platform, LinkedIn is highly favored by B2B companies because it provides access to higher-quality leads.

 As a result, your targeted marketing strategy should be a little different on LinkedIn.
 Segment the audiences based on industries and professions.
 If you already have buyer persona’s built, marketing to these buyers will be most effective.